Miscellaneous

 photo source: huffingtonpost.com

-After harvesting the cinnamon should be dried immediately in a warm, ventilated environment.
-If the space is not well ventilated, insects may attack the cinnamon and to get rid of them it will have to be smoked, which reduces its value.
-This is the traditional method of harvesting.
-Nowadays modern devices are used for harvesting and drying.
+After harvesting, cinnamon should be dried immediately in a warm, ventilated environment.
+If the space is not well ventilated, insects can attack the cinnamon and to get rid of them it will have to be smoked, which reduces its value.
+This is the traditional harvesting process.
+Modern harvesting and drying devices are now used.

 the miraculous cinnamon